DamianRavinduPeiris/news-api/README.md

 ## Features

 - Manage news articles and categories
-- Retrieve all news or filter by category
 - Add, and view news articles
 - Exception handling with custom error responses
 - Layered architecture (Controller, Service, Repository)